Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in non-relativistic matter: ultracold atomic gases

-\paragraph{Mass-imbalanced Fermi-Fermi mixtures} {Mixtures of different fermion species, i.e. where the constituents have unequal masses, are challenging to address theoretically.
+\paragraph{Mass-imbalanced Fermi-Fermi mixtures} Mixtures of two different fermion species, i.e., systems where the constituents have unequal masses, are challenging to address theoretically.
 While many 1D models are integrable via the Bethe ansatz, there is no such solution in the mass-imbalanced case.
 Nevertheless, these systems are of great interest as there are a number of experimental realizations available for these mixtures.
-The CL method can be straightforwardly extended to cover fermion systems with unequal masses by the use of spin dependent dispersion relations, i.e. a spin-dependent mass $m_\sigma$.
-To quantify the mass asymmetry between two species, the dimensionless relative mass-imbalance is introduced \beq \bar m = \frac{m_\uparrow-m_\downarrow}{m_\uparrow+m_\downarrow}, \eeq which is restricted to the interval $[0,1]$.
-While the use of spin-dependent dispersion relations is unproblematic from a conceptual viewpoint, there might arise numerical difficulties due to a separation of scales.
-Thus, one may use different parameterizations of the mass imbalance depending on the specific implementation of the algorithm. }
+The CL method can be straightforwardly extended to cover fermion systems with unequal masses by the use of spin-dependent dispersion relations, i.e. a spin-dependent mass $m_\sigma$ (or, equivalently, anisotropic hopping parameters).
+To quantify the mass asymmetry between two species, it is convenient to introduce the dimensionless relative mass imbalance $\bar m = {(m_\uparrow-m_\downarrow)/(m_\uparrow+m_\downarrow)}$, which is restricted to the interval $[0,1]$.
+While the use of spin-dependent dispersion relations is unproblematic from a conceptual viewpoint, numerical difficulties might occur due to an increasing separation of scales.
+Thus, one may use different parametrizations of the mass imbalance depending on the specific implementation of the algorithm.